 If you have experience in the field you’re interviewing for then be ready with a one-minute answer that summarizes where you’re at in your career (with an emphasis on your most recent job) and your education, what you do, and the strengths of your approach.

 However, most Carrington graduates will be looking for entry-level positions in a new field.
-They won’t yet have a relevant career to describe; if that’s you, then your answer should be more forward-looking.
+You won’t yet have a relevant career to describe; if that’s you, then your answer should be more forward-looking.

 Keep your ‘pitch’ focused on your professional attributes; that doesn’t mean you shouldn’t say anything personal, but make sure there’s a relevant reason for raising it.
 There’s no need to talk about your family, your spouse, or where you grew up…unless it ties back in to the position and your profession.